-SAN FRANCISCO -- Oakland would become the second U.S. city to decriminalize magic mushrooms under a proposal before the City Council.
+SAN FRANCISCO -- Oakland would become the second U.S. city to decriminalize magic mushrooms under a proposal before the City Council on Tuesday.

-Councilmember Noel Gallo, who introduced the resolution, says decriminalizing such plants would enable Oakland police to focus on serious crime.
+Councilmember Noel Gallo, who introduced the resolution, said decriminalizing such plants would enable Oakland police to focus on serious crime.